tekofu/Mailbot/README.md

 - Allow for combination of string manipulation commands (and remove ".crowo")
 - Fix cry functionality from [original source](https://github.com/dead-bird/apcry/blob/master/api/cry.js) - just needs the math tweaking and adding swapping characters
 - More dumb joke features
-- Allow pinning of posts via emoji to a dedicated channel
 - Implement logging
 - Swap urllib with aiohttp